Sweet Spot: Round trip to Europe for 30,000 points (or less!) + $227

 One of the biggest challenges when it comes to redeeming frequent flyer miles is finding available flights.
 Thankfully, there are tools out there that can help make this process a little easier.
 SeatSpy is one such tool.
 And it’s free if you’re searching for economy flights!

 You can only search for non-stop flights on SeatSpy.
-If you want to connect from Paris or Amsterdam to another European city, you’ll want to first find cheap long haul availability here.
-Then you can search for connection options on Air France’s website.
+If you want to connect from Paris or Amsterdam to another European city, you can search for connection options on Air France’s website (more on that later).

 Using SeatSpy is incredibly easy.
 Simply input your search criteria, select One Way, and click Search.
 Then filter the points cost to the lowest option.